rlridenour/jekyll-blog/_drafts/the-problem-with-the-ontological-argument.md

 published: true
 ---

-Here is a simple version loosely based on Plantinga's version in *The Nature of Necessity*
+Here is a simple version of the Ontological Argument loosely based on Plantinga's version in *The Nature of Necessity*:

 1. God is a maximally perfect being.
 2. Maximal perfection entails necessary existence.
 3. It is possible that God exists.
 4. Therefore, God exists.

-Plantinga argues that it should be understood as an argument for the rationality of religions belief.
+It is common to think that this argument should be understood as a demonstration for the rationality of religions belief.
 The argument is valid, and if the premises are rational to believe, the conclusion must also be rational to believe.

 # Argument for Atheism